plumpaxton/Convert_Celsius_to_Fahrenheit/README.md

 Pseudo Code Algorithm:
 (1) Ask for a degree in Celsius.
-(2) Add 32 to the number that was given.
-(3) Return the degree in Fahrenheit.
+(2) Multiply 9/5 times the number in degrees Celsius and add 32 (3) Return the degree in Fahrenheit.

 Results: